Nordix/xcluster/ovl/load-balancer/README.md

 ```

 There are no individual scale_out and scale_in tests for ipvs since it
-is steteful so scale_out will not affect established connection and a
+is stateful so scale_out will not affect established connection and a
 scale in will only affect the connections on the scaled backends.